aws/eks-anywhere/docs/content/en/docs/tasks/workload/ingress.md

 <!-- body -->

-The purpose of this document is to walk you through getting set up with a recommended Kubernetes Ingress Controller for EKS Anywhere (EKS-A).
+The purpose of this document is to walk you through getting set up with a recommended Kubernetes Ingress Controller for EKS Anywhere.
 Ingress Controller is essential in order to have routing rules that decide how external users access services running in a Kubernetes cluster.
 It enables efficient distribution of incoming network traffic among multiple backend services.